DoSomething/user-api/documentation/endpoints/subscriptions.md

 ## Add a subscription topic to a user by email

 Tries to find a user by email, and creates a new user if one is not found.

 If the user already exists, the given `email_subscription_topics` are added to the user.

-If a new user was created, the given `email_subscription_topics`, `source`, and `source_detail` are set on the user.
+If a new user was created, the given `email_subscription_topics`, `source`, and `source_detail` are set on the user. _A new user is also sent an activate account email, corresponding to the newsletter that they have just signed up for._

 ```
 POST /v2/subscriptions